Top Things to Do in Santa Fe: A Guide to Art, Architecture, and Cuisine

 International Folk Art Market | July | Handmade crafts, music, and cultural performances | Ticketed event.
 Cost may be different every year. |

-Zia Regional Rodeo | August | Rodeo events, live entertainment, competitions | Ticketed event.
+Zia Regional Rodeo | August | Try unique margaritas, collect stamps, and win rewards | Ticketed event.
 Cost may be different every year. |

 Santa Fe Indian Market | August | Native American art, fashion, and performances | Free entry, some ticketed events |